 This medication, Methenamine Mandelate, is an antibiotic that stops the growth of bacteria in the urine.
 Also, this medication, in combination with other ingredients, helps make the urine acidic.
 And when the urine is acidic, Methenamine turns into formaldehyde that kills the bacteria.

 Keep in mind this antibiotic is only effective against a bacterial infection in the urinary tract.
 It will not work on other types of bacterial infections, or against viral infections such as the common cold and the flu.
-Unnecessary use or misuse can lead to this antibiotic having a decreased effect for any future ailments.
+Unnecessary use or misuse can lead to this antibiotic having a decreased effect on any future ailments.